Become a more persuasive speaker with Monroe's motivated sequence

 Persuasion is pervasive in daily life—suggesting a new restaurant, getting a child to clean their room, asking permission to attend a party, and so on.
 Knowing your audience can give you the upper hand in getting the outcome that you want.

-The word “persuasion” might bring to mind a pushy salesperson trying to sell you a new car or the politician making promises that likely won’t be kept.
-But persuasion should be a positive force used to improve people’s lives, such as encouraging and supporting a loved one who is struggling with an addiction or trying to stay on a diet.
+The word “persuasion” might bring to mind a pushy car salesperson or a politician making promises that likely won’t be kept.
+But persuasion can also be a positive force used to improve people’s lives.

 Using the psychology of persuasion, Monroe developed an outline for making persuasive and motivational speeches that includes these five steps: